Project Nike: Nike Hercules

 The Nike Hercules was deployed starting in June 1958.
 First deployed to Chicago, 393 Hercules ground systems were manufactured.
 By 1960 ARADCOM had 88 Hercules batteries and 174 Ajax batteries, defending 23 zones across 30 states.
 Peak deployment was in 1963 with 134 Hercules batteries not including the US Army Hercules batteries deployed in Germany, Greece, Greenland, Italy, Korea, Okinawa, Taiwan, and Turkey.

 In 1961, SAC and the U.S. Army began a joint training mission with benefits for both parties.
 SAC needed fresh (simulated) targets which the cities ringed by Nike/Hercules sites provided, and the Army needed live targets to acquire and track with their radar.
 SAC had many Radar Bomb Scoring (RBS) sites across the country which had very similar acquisition and tracking radar, plus similar computerized plotting boards which were used to record the bomber tracks and bomb release points.
-Airmen from these sites were assigned TDY to Nike sites across the country to train the Nike crews in RBS procedures.
+Airmen from these sites were temporarily assigned to Nike sites across the country to train the Nike crews in RBS procedures.
 The distances from the simulated bomb landing point and the "target" were recorded on paper, measured, encoded, and transmitted to the aircrews.
 The results of these bomb runs were used to promote or demote air crews.
-ECM activity also took place between the bombers and the Nike sites.
-The performance of the NIKE crews improved remarkably with this "live target" practice.
+These exercises also included electronic countermeasure training.
+The performance of the Nike crews improved remarkably with this "live target" practice.

 Many Nike Hercules batteries were manned by Army National Guard troops, with a single active Army officer assigned to each battalion to account for the unit's nuclear warheads.
 The National Guard air defense units shared responsibility for defense of their assigned area with active Army units in the area, and reported to the active Army chain of command.
 This is the only known instance of Army National Guard units being equipped with operational nuclear weapons.